Moses Coit Tyler: Work

 Among his students at Cornell were Charles Hull (who succeeded him at Cornell as Professor of American History) and Charles A. Beard.

 His papers are archived at the Cornell University Library.
 Selections were published by his daughter in 1911.

-Personal Life
+Personal life

 In 1862, at the request of his cousin, Dr. Daniel T. Coit of Boston, he adopted the name "Coit" as his middle name.

 He married Jeannette Gilbert of New Haven, and had three children: Jessica, Edward, and Ned.
 He spent many professional years and holidays away from them.

+Legacy

+Tyler House, located within the East Quad dormitory on the University of Michigan's Central Campus, is named in his honor.